philips-labs/terraform-aws-github-oidc/README.md

 The following examples are provided:

 1. [Single repository](./examples/single-repo/README.md): using the module for a single repository and managing the identity provider by the same instance.
-2. [Multiple repositories](./examples/multi-repo/README.md): using the module for multiple repositories and manage the identity provider by multiple module instances.
+2. [Multiple repositories](./examples/multi-repo/README.md): using the module for multiple repositories and managing the identity provider in separate module instances.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->